Jury finds Bill Cosby sexually abused teen in the 1970s, orders him to pay $500,000 - NewsBreak

 Jury finds Bill Cosby sexually abused teen in the 1970s, orders him to pay $500,000

-In her civil lawsuit, which was filed in 2014, Huth accused Cosby of giving her alcohol and taking her to the Playboy Mansion in the 1970s, when she was just 16 years old.
-Huth said Cosby, who was in his late 30s at the time, attempted to put his hand down her pants, and after she said she was on her period, put her hand on his erect penis and masturbated himself.
+In her civil lawsuit, which was filed in 2014 , Huth accused Cosby of giving her alcohol and taking her to the Playboy Mansion in 1975, when she was 16.
+Huth said Cosby, who was in his late 30s at the time, attempted to put his hand down her pants.
+After she said she was on her period, she said, he put her hand on his erect penis and masturbated him.

-The verdict comes nearly a year after Cosby was released from prison after his conviction was overturned in a separate case involving sexual assault allegations.
-His trial with Huth, which began on June 1 and lasted nearly three weeks, was long delayed because of that criminal case, which began in 2017.
+Tuesday's verdict comes nearly a year after Cosby was released from prison after the Pennsylvania Supreme Court overturned his conviction in a separate case involving sexual assault allegations.
+His trial with Huth, which began June 1 and lasted nearly three weeks, was long delayed because of that criminal case, which began in 2017.

-After Cosby was released from prison in 2012, however, momentum for Huth’s case picked back up.
+After Cosby was freed from prison on June 30, 2021, however, momentum for Huth’s case picked back up.

+"First, we thank the jury for their verdict of compensatory damages that they have awarded our client, Ms. Huth," Gloria Allred, one of Huth's lawyers, said in a statement to The Times.
+"The verdict is $500,000.
+Second, we thank our client Judy Huth for her courage and many sacrifices to win justice in this case.
+We are honored to represent her.
+Third, I want to thank my partners Nathan Goldberg and John West for being exceptional litigators and trial lawyers in this case, and I want the world to know that I feel blessed that they have both been my law partners for so many decades.

+"Fourth, I want to thank all of the women who spoke out over the years, and refused to be silent in the face of what they believed to be injustice and sexual abuse by powerful men.
+The late United States Supreme Court Justice Ruth Bader Ginsburg once said, 'Real change, enduring change, happens one step at a time.'
+Today our client, Judy Huth, won real change because she fought Bill Cosby one step at a time over seven and a half years, and she proved with the jury’s verdict that Mr. Cosby did sexually assault her when she was a minor, and that he should be held accountable for what he did to her."

-On Monday, the jury had nearly reached a complete verdict but was sent back to deliberations by Judge Craig D. Karlan in the civil lawsuit brought by Huth.
-At the end of Friday's court session in Santa Monica, the jury had answered eight of nine questions on the verdict form.
+On Monday, the jury had nearly reached a complete verdict in Huth's lawsuit but was sent back to deliberations by Judge Craig D. Karlan.
+At the end of Friday's court session, the jury had answered eight of nine questions on the verdict form.
 The only question remaining was whether Cosby should pay punitive damages for his alleged actions.

 Karlan, who had promised one juror when she agreed to serve that she could leave after Friday for a prior commitment, decided over the objections of Cosby’s attorneys to accept and read the verdict on the questions the jury had answered.
 But he had to change course when deputies at the Santa Monica Courthouse appeared and required him to clear the courtroom.
 The courthouse has a required closure time of 4:30 p.m. because of no budget for deputies’ overtime.